PacoPacorius/ncurses_towers_of_hanoi/README.md

 Towers of hanoi implemented with c & ncurses for Linux.
 Compile with "gcc *.c -lmenu -lncurses".

 ## Controls
 Arrow keys to move and 's' to move a block.
-Q to quit.
+'Q' to quit.

 ## Todo
 Makefile,